 In StreamBase Studio, in the Properties View for most operators, the Concurrency tab includes an option to Run this component in its own thread (which changes to Run each instance of this component in its own thread when Multiplicity = multiple).

 This option is available for most operators, except those that need to be processed sequentially.
-The option to run in a separate parallel region is not available for the Lock, Unlock, and Sequence operators, or for Query operators connected to Query Table or Materialized Window data constructs.
+The option to run in a separate parallel region is not available for the Sequence operator, or for Query operators connected to Query Table or Materialized Window data constructs.
 By contrast, the option is available for Query operators that are connected to JDBC Table data constructs.